-We are selling 4,400,000 common units of Inergy, L.P.
-Our common units trade on the Nasdaq National Market under the symbol "NRGY."
-The last reported sale price of our common units on the Nasdaq on December 16, 2004 was \$28.80 per common unit.
+We are offering to sell 3,568,139 common units directly to four prospective purchasers.
+We will receive proceeds of approximately \$91 million from the sale of the common units, before deducting offering expenses. of Our common units are traded on the Nasdaq National Market under the symbol "NRGY."
+The last reported sales price of our common units on the Nasdaq on December 16, 2004 was \$28.80 per common unit.
 Investing in the common units involves risks.
-Please read "Risk Factors" beginning on page S-13 of this prospectus supplement and on page 2 of the accompanying prospectus.

-Per Common Unit Total Public offering price \$ 28.800 \$126,720,000 Underwriting discount \$ 1.224 \$ 5,385,600 Proceeds to us (before expenses) \$ 27.576 \$121,334,400

-We have granted the underwriters a 60-day option to purchase up to an additional 660,000 common units on the same terms and conditions as set forth above if the underwriters sell more than 4,400,000 common units in this offering and subject to certain conditions.
-See "Underwriting" beginning on page S-28.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.
+Please read "Risk Factors" beginning on page S-9 of this prospectus supplement and on page 2 of the accompanying prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved these securities or determined if prospectus supplement or the accompanying prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense. this

-Lehman Brothers, on behalf of the underwriters, expects to deliver the common units on or about December 22, 2004.

-LEHMAN BROTHERS

-WACHOVIA SECURITIES

-Joint Lead Manager

-Sole Book-Running Manager

-A.G.
-EDWARDS

-RAYMOND JAMES

-STIFEL, NICOLAUS & COMPANY INCORPORATED